 The Best Gift Exchange Ideas for Families

-I can’t be the only one who gets a little panicky around the Holidays.
-Things start adding up quickly!
+I can’t be the only one who gets a little panicky around the Holidays…things start adding up quickly!
 I am the youngest of four kids and my husband is the oldest of four.
-We have five children and they have ten cousins on one side and eleven on the other!
-Add in brothers, sisters, brother-in-laws, sister-in-laws and parents and holy cow that is a LOT of people to buy for!
+We have five children and they have ten cousins on one side and twelve on the other!
+Add in brothers, sisters, brothers-in-law, sisters-in-law and parents and holy cow that is a LOT of people to buy for!
 A few years ago it became apparent from the budget standpoint that something had to be done.
 I spoke with siblings on both sides and we decided to start a family gift exchange for Christmas.

 What is a family gift exchange?

 Basically, a family gift exchange sets up a system for rotating who you purchase gifts for.
 Instead of buying a gift for every person in the extended family, you have an assigned individual or family to buy for.
-There are lots of ways to set up a system, and here are five great reasons why you should!
+These gift exchange ideas are amazing for large families they also work great for Christmas parties.
+There are lots of ways to set up a system, I’ve searched for the best gift exchange ideas for you.
+First up, here are five great reasons your family should have a gift exchange.

 Reason #1: Decrease your holiday spending

 This is kind of the obvious one, right?
 Instead of our family buying 18 individual gifts, we now buy one awesome family gift for my husband’s side of the family.
 Whenever the holidays come around things start really adding up…you have family gifts, gifts for friends, neighbor gifts, co-worker gifts, food for holiday baking and often need money for traveling.
 This is an easy (and fun!) way to cut down your extended family gift budget.